joagre/ratatoskr/ideas/r.md

 ## Functions

-Define a function like this:
+Define a named function like this:

 ```
 fn foo(a, b, c = 0) {